OKDP/okdp-examples/README.md

 # About the datasets

-The Helm chart downloads public datasets at runtime, uploads them into object storage and creates appropriate Trino external tables.
+At deployment time, the Helm chart:
+1. Downloads public datasets.
+2. Uploads them into object storage.
+3. Creates the corresponding Trino external tables.

 > ℹ️ NOTE
 >
-> The datasets are not bundled in this repository or baked into container images.
+> The datasets are not bundled in this repository and are not baked into container images.